muratk5n/thirdwave/en/README.md

-WWII fighting against the Nazis being so enthusiastic to prove its anti-Semitic credentials, but once we understand Israel's role in the outer alliance (a frontier country) it all makes sense; Accusing someone being pro-Russia and anti-Semitic is merely different sides of the same coin.
+WWII fighting against the Nazis being so enthusiastic to prove its anti-Semitic credentials, but once we understand Israel's role in the outer alliance (a frontier country) it all makes sense; Accusing someone being pro-Russia and anti-Semitic is merely two sides of the same coin.

 Supportive statements are a secret handshake of sorts..
 Instead of